Contents

 Is PRK permanent?

-Yes, PRK permanently reshapes the cornea to correct refractive errors.
-However, age-related changes such as presbyopia (difficulty focusing on close objects after age 40) or cataracts may affect vision later in life and require separate treatment.
+Yes, PRK permanently reshapes the cornea.
+Age-related changes such as presbyopia after age 40 or cataracts later in life can still affect vision and require separate treatment.